-The Help-to-Buy scheme is for owner-occupiers only.
-You can't apply to the scheme as an investor or a landlord.
+- The Help-to-Buy scheme is for owner-occupiers only.
+You can't apply as an investor or a landlord.

 You can apply online through Revenue’s MyAccount service.
 And as long as you are tax compliant, Revenue will provide you with a summary of the maximum refund available to you within around five working days.